 2 Color Bargello:

 The 2 Color Bargello is such a unique way to create a quilt!
 It was very interesting to work our these instructions.
 Made with Tula Pink fabrics, and quilted in the Waves and Pearls pattern.

-This was made from a batik fat quarter pack I had.
-I can’t tell you what the pattern is – but – the quilting is called Paisley Feather (www.mycreativestitches.net)
+This quilt I made from a batik fat quarter pack I had.
+I sewed a simple set of blocks.
+I quilted it in a pattern called Paisley Feather from My Creative Stitches. (www.mycreativestitches.net)

 It came out a little more “hialloweenie” than I wanted – I quilted it with 2 blocks from Intelligent Quilting – One is called Bailee and the other is called “Dreaming of you”.
 They were a lot more “intense” than I thought they were going to be – I used 2 spools of Aurifil (a medium grey)!

 The fabrics are a combination of scraps – stash and supplemental (I had to go buy stuff!)